 - Luxurious hideaway on Moyo island, a nature reserve just of Sumbawa's coast

 - Overlooks a protected marine park offering some of the best scuba diving and snorkelling in Indonesia

-- The camp's boats, Amanikan and Amandira, regularly host multi-day excursions to Rinca and Komodo Islands as well as the beautiful archipelago of Raja Ampat
+- The camp's boat, Amandira, regularly hosts multi-day excursions to Rinca and Komodo Islands as well as the beautiful archipelago of Raja Ampat

 Take to the water to observe a coral-reef ecosystem teeming with colourful marine life, or head inland to search out a unique mix of jungle wildlife, from deer to wild boar to macaque monkeys, and a variety of spectacular bird life.
 For a once in a lifetime wildlife experience, try the Amanwana Komodo Dragon Expedition.
 Experienced rangers will guide you through the Komodo National Park, to observe these amazing, but sadly endangered, creatures in their natural habitat.
 The park also features one of the most pristine marine environments in the world and offers spectacular snorkelling and diving on untouched coral reefs.